 - applications accepted from May 1st to August 1st

 *All hours and start times are flexible

 Candidates must submit a resume and cover letter, a copy of a law school transcript, a writing sample, and two letters of recommendation.
-Materials should be submitted directly by mail to: Chambers of Chief Judge Donald C. Pogue, U.S. Court of International Trade, One Federal Plaza, New York, NY 10278-0001.
-On the outside of the envelope, please write "Internship Application."
+Materials should be submitted directly by mail to: Chambers of Senior Judge Donald C. Pogue, U.S. Court of International Trade, One Federal Plaza, New York, NY 10278-0001.
+On the outside of the envelope, please write "Internship Application", or you can send it via e-mail to: DCP_Applicants@cit.uscourts.gov.
 Interns work directly for law clerks and all internships are unpaid positions.